 - Provide a shuttle, or even a chair lift as an option, to the base of the Cog and Incline;

 - Update the parking signs for better clarity.

-To the credit of the current and past Manitou Springs Mayors and City Council, the many of the suggested action items were taken, although increasing parking rates and limiting parking on Ruxton were not the easiest politically.
-After what has now been seven plus years, I’d like to offer a couple more suggestions to Manitou Springs for Ruxton Avenue.
+To the credit of the current and past Manitou Springs Mayors and City Council, the many of the suggested action items were taken.
+This includes increasing parking rates and limiting parking on Ruxton – not the easiest politically.
+It’s been a while now, so I’m offering a couple more suggestions for Manitou Springs for Ruxton Avenue below.

 Ruxton Avenue should be redesigned as a woonerf.

 Ruxton Avenue should be redesigned as a woonerf.
-You may be perplexed by that statement, thinking “what is a woonerf”?
-A woonerf is a street that is focused toward the pedestrian experience, while still providing access and use by the automobile.
+What is a woonerf, right?
+A woonerf is a street that is focuses on the pedestrian experience, while still providing access and use by the automobile.
 A woonerf generally does not have curbs, striping, or the automobile focused elements.
-They also typically has a differing pavement material than asphalt; invite and favor the pedestrian; and are most importantly slow, beautiful and romantic streets.
+Woonerfs typically have a differing pavement material than asphalt.
+They invite and favor the pedestrian.
+And most importantly, a woonerf is a slow, beautiful and romantic street.
 A woonerf would accomplish the three primary goals (no particular order) of the corridor: